Pedrao150/Pedrao150/README.md

 - 💬 Ask me about technology
 - 📫 How to reach me: by instagram: @p_n3ves; by gmail: pedroholiveira784@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I'm learning english since I was 8
+- ⚡ Fun fact: I'm m learning english since I was 8
--->